doctorfree/MusicPlayerPlus/markdown/mppinit.1.md

 analyze, extract, and update the Beets library with acoustic information.
 If accompanied by the `-a` argument, AcousticBrainz is used to retrieve audio information rather than analyzing audio files with Essentia.

+Invoked with the `mopidy` argument, *mppinit mopidy* installs the Mopidy music server and several Mopidy extensions.
+The user MPD service is deactivated and the Mopidy system service is activated.

+Invoked with the `mpd` argument, *mppinit mpd* activates the Music Player Daemon (MPD) and deactivates the Mopidy music server and Mopidy extensions.

 Invoked with the `sync` argument, *mppinit sync* synchronizes the music library location across all configuration files.